TarasKuzyo/percolation/README.md

            output image file (either .png or .svg format)

        -s, --size
-           maximum image size (useful for large grids)
+           maximum image size (in order to prevent large file generation for large grid sizes)

        -c, --color
-           color for the full sites in form '#rrggbb' or as a lookup table index
+           color for the full sites in form '#rrggbb' or as a predefined colors lookup table index

        -l, --list-colors
            dispalys a list of predefined colors and